jakeoverall/angularDirectives/README.md

 			// the template can take raw HTML, or a file path that leads to an HTML file.
 			// Like so:
 			template: app/views/directiveView.html,

+			controller: function($scope) { //We can create a controller in our directive!
+				$scope.test = 'OMG!';
+			},
+			//this allows us to a special controller that nothing else can touch.
+			replace: true,
 		}

 	})